Raffaello/bros/README.md

 - to run with `bochs` debbugger: `bochs-debugger -q -f bochs.rs` or similar

 To debug can be used `gdb`: `target remote localhost:1234`

+## Note

+- GCC ASM inline syntax is horrible.
+Better MSVC.
+- GCC GAS is not really thought to be used by "humans", but more for GCC itself.
+Better NASM at this point.
+- I still have to try the `.S` way...